alexdelorenzo/cast_convert/README.md

 This utility can tell you if a video will or won't play correctly on your casting device.
 It can then efficiently modify the video so that it will play on the device.

 ### About
-Individual casting devices like the Chromecast have unique video encoding, audio encoding and container support combinations for video files.
-Instead of looking up the specifics for the specific model you own,`cast_convert` already uses detailed compatibility profiles for each individual Chromecast model.
+Individual casting devices like the Chromecast have unique video encoding, audio encoding and container support combinations for video files. `cast_convert` has detailed compatibility profiles for each individual Chromecast model on the market.

-`cast_convert` will inspect video metadata to determine what video attributes must get changed for successful playback.
-To use resources efficiently, it will determine the minimum amount of transcoding needed to successfully play each video back.
+`cast_convert` will inspect a video's metadata to determine what video attributes must get changed to successfully play it.
+To use resources efficiently, it will determine only the minimum amount of transcoding needed to successfully play each video back.

 ### Supported devices
  - Chromecast 1st Gen